Authors of section

 Distraction aids

 Unless a tibial fracture is quite stable, it must be supported in some way while the nail is inserted.
 Manual distraction is possible, but often awkward.
-A fracture table, or devices such as the large bone distractor, or external fixator, are valuable aids.
+A fracture table, or devices such as a large bone distractor, or external fixator, are valuable aids.
 Initial distraction helps align the fracture site.
 As the nail is advanced distally, resistance must be provided to maintain bone contact at the fracture.
-As the nail is advanced, rotation should be correct because it may become blocked by the nail.
+As the nail is advanced, ensure correct rotational alignment of the fracture fragments.

 Advance nail past fracture site